 KCS Practices are a thorough example of how to implement KCS, but not the only way to derive value from the methodology.
 Consider how to apply KCS Principles to gain value in operational efficiency, self-service success, and organizational improvement.

 We all objectively know that knowledge hoarding is bad and knowledge sharing is good—unfortunately knowledge hoarding is still an all-too-common problem.
-Fortunately, KCS adoption fosters a culture where folks see the direct benefits of capturing and sharing what they know.
+KCS Methodology fosters a culture where Knowledge Workers see the direct benefits of capturing and sharing what they know.
 More is more!

 It starts with the opportunity for knowledge capture created by all the support cases coming in on a daily basis.
 Support agents can create solutions based on these cases; if even one agent or customer could use a solution to solve a problem in the future, then it is worth adding to the knowledge base.